Net zero: power

 Predicting the exact shape of the electricity system in decades to come is a difficult and complicated task, and often fails to account for disruptive technologies that can upend the ‘normal’ order.
 That being said, National Grid’s most recent forecast of the future of the energy system sees carbon intensity as low as 20g/kWh in 2050 (down from around 300 g/kWh today); so extending all the way to zero emissions is not fanciful.

 This scenario is based on rapid expansion of renewable and nuclear capacity during the 2020s and widespread take up of electric vehicles.
 Taking this scenario all the way to zero emissions could be done by more investment in renewable energy and flexible technologies, or by the deployment of carbon capture and storage (CCS).
-The power sector could even become a net absorber of carbon dioxide if bioenergy with carbon capture (BECCS) is rolled out.
+The power sector could even become a net absorber of carbon dioxide if bioenergy with carbon capture (BECCS) is rolled out, a technology that many claim is needed to reach net zero emissions across the economy.

 Some scenarios have been modelled that are based on 100% renewable energy, but the general consensus is that a mixture of low carbon technologies, including nuclear power, will be used to decarbonise the power sector.